Asgaros/asgaros-forum/readme.txt

 * Added: asgarosforum_prepare_{current_view} hooks
 * Added: asgarosforum_filter_get_sticky_topics_order filter
 * Fixed: Mark all read not working when using category-parameters in shortcode
-* Fixed: Visited topics not marked as read in some cases
+* Fixed: Visited topics not marked as read in certain cases
-* Fixed: Wrong username for automatic topic of scheduled blog post
+* Fixed: Wrong author name for automatically created topics of scheduled blog posts
-* Fixed: Wrong titles when using some SEO plugins
+* Fixed: Wrong titles when using certain SEO plugins
-* Fixed: Broken search when using some special characters
+* Fixed: Broken search when using certain special characters
 * Fixed: Some strings could not get translated
 * Fixed: Display issues with some themes
 * Changed: Apply additional validation rules before saving options
-* Changed: All theme and color options are now available in the appearance-area
+* Changed: All theme and color options are now available in the appearance area
 * Changed: Minor design changes
 * Performance improvements and code optimizations
 = 1.6.8 =